Some Common Questions:

 Q: How do I register to bid on an auction?

-A: Click the “Login/Register” at the top of the page to fill out the necessary information to bid.
+A: Click the “Login/Register” at the top of the catalog your considering bidding on, to fill out the necessary information to bid.
 You’ll need to create a login name and password, enter your contact info and a valid credit card.
 You will only need to enter your credit card if you place a bid.
 The credit card is charged $1 to ensure it is active and belongs to you.
 If you've already bid on an online auction such as Quinns Auction, Hash Auctions, or Alexandria Auctions you can use the same login for our auction, as our software provider is the same (hosted by HiBid.com)

 Q: Can I see the items up for auction in person before bidding?